Board of Advisors

 As CSO of a major financial services company, Mr. Archer’s responsibilities include securing and protecting all of organizations systems and offerings, and for security initiatives across the company.
 He has more than 30 years of experience at other leading companies and government agencies, including Intuit, Visa, and the CIA.
 He is a founder and board member of the Cloud Security Alliance; a fellow at the Ponemon Institute, the premier consumer privacy research institute; a member of the Advisory Board, George Mason University International Cyber Center; on the Security Innovation Network Showcase steering committee; and a member of numerous industry and corporate advisory boards.
 Mr. Archer was also named the 2011 North American Information Security Executive of the Year.

 Joe Sullivan is an expert on internet security and privacy.
-Joe is the Chief Security Officer at Uber, where he leads the company’s information security, product security, investigations, and law enforcement relationship teams.
+Most recently Joe was the Chief Security Officer at Uber, where he led the company’s information security, product security, investigations, and law enforcement relationship teams.
 Joe also helps direct the efforts of a number of boards that promote internet safety and security, including as a member of the White House Commission on Enhancing National Cybersecurity, the National Cyber Security Alliance, the Action Alliance for Suicide Prevention, and the Bay Area CSO Council.
 He also serves on the Trust Advisory Board of AirBnB and the Executive Advisory Board of Gurucul.
 Prior to joining Uber, Joe led the CISO office at Facebook.
 In his previous engagements, Joe spent 6 years working in a number of security and legal roles at PayPal and eBay, including at different times, overseeing user safety policies, directing company relations with law enforcement, guiding eBay’s regulatory compliance efforts, and managing PayPal’s North America legal team.
 Before entering the private sector, Joe spent 8 years with the United States Department of Justice.
 As a prosecutor in the U.S. Attorney’s Office for the Northern District of California, he was a founding member of a unit dedicated to full time investigation and prosecution of technology-related crimes.

-GLOBAL CHIEF INFORMATION SECURITY OFFICER, CYLANCE
+CHIEF INFORMATION SECURITY OFFICER, CAMPBELL SOUP COMPANY

 Teri Takai is a Senior Advisor with the Center for Digital Government and was previously the CIO and EVP of Meridian Health Plan, Teri Takai also served as the Department of Defense Chief Information Officer (DoD CIO) from October, 2010 through May, 2014.
 In this capacity, she served as the principal advisor to the Secretary of Defense for Information Management/Information Technology and Information Assurance as well as non-intelligence space systems, critical satellite communications, navigation, and timing programs, spectrum and telecommunications.
 She provided strategy, leadership, and guidance to create a unified information management and technology vision for the Department.
 Prior to this federal political appointment, Ms. Takai served as Chief Information Officer for the State of California.
 As California’s CIO, Ms. Takai led more than 130 CIOs and 10,000 IT employees spread across the state’s different agencies, departments, boards, commissions, and offices.